feugy/melodie/README.md

 - [x] feedback on enqueue and play actions
 - [x] interaction feedback on buttons, links, images...
 - [x] automatically retrieve artist avatar, in the background
+- [x] configurable keys for Discogs & AudioDB providers
+- [ ] close modal dialogues on esc key
 - [ ] tutorial: prevent removing all tracks from queue
-- [ ] configurable keys for Discogs & AudioDB providers
+      ---> release?
 - [ ] configurable "play now" behaviour: either clear & add, or enqueue and jump
-- [ ] close modal dialogues on esc key
-      ---> release?
 - [ ] smaller screen support (UI refactor)
 - [ ] enqueue tracks/albums by dragging to tracks queue
 - [ ] add to playlist from Album/Playlist details page